maysara-elshewehy/io/docs/func/inBuff.md

 - #### **Notes**

-    - Uses Zig `std.io reader` for input.
+    - Uses ZIG `std.io reader` for input.

     - **Throws an error if reading fails.**